eesmer/DebianDC/Documentation/decisions/0003-report-viewer-decision.md

 - Report readability and extensibility have improved
 - The reporting infrastructure is now suitable for future content expansion
 - The display layer has been decoupled from the report generation logic

+This document records why and how the report viewing approach in DebianDC was changed, together with its historical and technical context.